17 Bellingara Rd, Sylvania, NSW, 2224

 Every opportunity will be taken to conduct appropriate excursions, to plan overseas study trips, cultural performances, invite native speakers into classrooms and to make contacts with overseas schools.

-In Stage 6 (Year 11 and 12) we offer French, Japanese and Modern Greek at both Beginners and Continuers level.
+In Stage 6 (Year 11 and 12) we offer French and Modern Greek at both Beginners and Continuers level.
 The Continuers Courses are offered to students who have studied 200 hours in a language in Stage 5.
 The Beginners courses are aimed for students who have not completed more than 100 hours in a language either in Stage 4 or Stage 5.

 Students are given the opportunity to enter various competitions.
 We encourage all students studying a language to enter the Language Perfect World Championship Competition.
 More than 130,000 students from different countries take part in this competition.
-Elective classes are also encouraged to take part in competitions offered by the French and Japanese Language Associations.
+Elective classes are also encouraged to take part in competitions offered by the French and Modern Greek Language Associations.

-Cultural Immersion: The richness and diversity of the culture of each language at Sylvania High School is enforced via cultural performance days, Languages Day, Harajuku day, Bastille Day and Greek Celebrations/Food tasting and Dancing.
+Cultural Immersion: The richness and diversity of the culture of each language at Sylvania High School is enforced via cultural performance days, Languages Day, Bastille Day and Greek Celebrations/Food tasting and Dancing.
 This allows students to immerse themselves in cultural activities and actively participate in them.

 Student Exchange: The opportunity to host an exchange student is provided to build cultural understanding and develop communication skills beyond that covered in the classroom.
 These relationships will be built upon in future overseas trips.